kedro-org/kedro/docs/source/tutorial/tutorial_template.md

 pytest~=6.2 # Testing framework for Python code
 ```

-The dependencies above might be sufficient for some projects, but for this tutorial you must add some extra requirements.
-These requirements will enable us to work with different data formats (including CSV, Excel and Parquet) and to visualise the pipeline.
+You can learn more about [project dependencies](../kedro_project_setup/dependencies.md) in the Kedro project documentation.

 ### Add dependencies to the project

+The dependencies above might be sufficient for some projects, but for this tutorial, you must add some extra requirements.
+These requirements will enable us to work with different data formats (including CSV, Excel, and Parquet) and to visualise the pipeline.

 > If you are using the tutorial created by the spaceflights starter, you can omit the copy/paste, but it's worth opening `src/requirements.txt` to inspect the contents.